o3de/o3de.org/content/docs/user-guide/packaging/project-export-cli.md

 ### O3DE Context and Logger
 All export scripts are automatically injected with 2 global variables when the `export-project` command is run: `o3de_context`, and `o3de_logger`.

 `o3de_context` is an instance of the [export_project.O3DEScriptExportContext](https://github.com/o3de/o3de/blob/753480ec930e55f3431f92ed7b974ba7f9e73a13/scripts/o3de/o3de/export_project.py#L104) class.
 This context object is used to store parameter values and variables throughout the lifetime of an export script's execution.
-It can also be passed onto nested scripts the export script may execute, which can in turn update the context as necessary.
-The context stores convenient properties such as the export script's path, project path, engine path, unprocessed arguments, cmake specific arguments, and the project name from the project.json file.
+It also stores convenient properties such as the export script's path, project path, engine path, unprocessed arguments, cmake specific arguments, and the project name from the project.json file.

 For any APIs of `export-project` that expect a parameter of type `O3DEScriptExportContext`, you can pass in the `o3de_context` of your running export script.